Centers for Disease Control and Prevention timeline

-The Centers for Disease Control and Prevention, formed in 1946, is the leading national public health institute of the United States.
+The Centers for Disease Control and Prevention (CDC), formed in 1946, is the leading national public health institute of the United States.
 It is a United States federal agency, under the United States Department of Health and Human Services.
 Its main goal is to protect public health and safety through the control and prevention of disease, injury, and disability in the US and internationally.